Buying a car

 Drive your new car home

 Once you’ve chosen a car, and paid for it, the final step is to organise your insurance before driving it home.
 If you’re trading in your old car, you’ll need to update the vehicle details with your insurance company so you can transfer your Comprehensive Car Insurance over.
 In some cases, your insurer may require you to set up a new policy instead of transferring it.
 Keep in mind, your insurance premium is likely to change with the new car.

 If you have purchased a new or used car from a dealership, the dealer will usually organise the registration and CTP insurance for you.
-It is important you know that Queensland, New South Wales and ACT drivers have the right to choose your preferred CTP provider.
+It is important you know Queensland, New South Wales and ACT drivers have the right to choose their preferred CTP provider.

 - In NSW, apply for a Green Slip through our network of brands: AAMI, GIO, Apia and Shannons

 - In the ACT, find the right MAI product through our network of brands: AAMI, GIO and Apia